 There’s a nasty hill (with the 17% incline) as you leave Boca do Rio and head east for Burgau but the slope levels off quite quickly – and the views from the bend above the beach are beautiful.

-Cycling back east towards Burgau there are a couple of detours to the right – to a ruined fort perched on some crumbling cliffs and another wild and undeveloped beach.
-Burgau itself is quite touristy but very pretty and isn’t too bad out of season.
+Cycling back east towards Burgau there are a couple of detours to the right – to a ruined fort (Almádena) perched on some crumbling cliffs and another wild and undeveloped beach.
+Burgau (a short distance on) is quite touristy but very pretty.
 The village also overlooks another wonderful beach.

 From Burgau, head north and then, as you leave the village, take a tiny turning to the right (unsignposted) towards Almadena.
 After riding through more countryside, a service road takes you parallel with the N125 for a short way as you approach the village.
 You then cross the main road and head up a one-way system through some tiny little streets before climbing back into open countryside.
 There are some stunning views from up on the top.